-It has been determined that 29 of the 40 deaths did not meet criteria2 for an RCY Review under the Representative's legislative mandate (explained on Page 8).
-A decision about whether to review three of the deaths is pending the receipt of further information

-RCY Reviews are being undertaken on the remaining eight deaths.
+Of the 28 deaths, 12 were determined not to have met the criteria2 for an RCY review under the Representative's mandate (explained on page 6).
+RCY reviews are being undertaken on the remaining 16 deaths.

 A. Deaths Reported and Selected for Review